caitp/grunt-bower-release/README.md

 3. `stageDir` -- A staging directory where the repository is built and tagged.
 4. `main` -- Enables the grunt task to override `bower.json`'s `main` parameter.
 This will be ignored if it is not a string or an array.
 5. `dependencies` -- Enables the grunt task to add dependencies to a build.
 The `dependencies` value in `bower.json` will be extended with these.
+6. `branchName` -- (Optional) Specify the branch used for the endpoint.

 ## Files